AlayaNetwork/client-sdk-python/README.md

 ## Description

-client-sdk-python is a python sdk serving the Platon underlying chain.
+client-sdk-python is a python sdk serving the Alaya underlying chain.
 Interact with the underlying chain through the web3 object.
-At the bottom level, it communicates with local nodes through RPC calls. client-sdk-python can connect to any PlatON node that exposes the RPC interface.
+At the bottom level, it communicates with local nodes through RPC calls. client-sdk-python can connect to any Alaya node that exposes the RPC interface.

 The main functions are used to obtain block data, send transactions, interact with smart contracts, and other applications.